 - Funding Partner Congregations: Match with a host congregation to provide much-needed funds to support their solidarity work.

 - Solidarity Supporters: Congregations or individuals listed to receive support requests for things such as funding for an unexpected need of an asylum-seeker at a host congregation or support for a recently reunified family.

 - Immigration Justice Advocates: Congregations or individuals who want to take action to support immigrant justice policy change.

 UUSC staff will work closely with you throughout the process and provide ongoing support and connection to other congregations doing similar work.

-If you are interested in learning more about CAPAS, please begin by gathering a team of five to seven members from your congregation or community, and together reviewing our CAPAS Handbook.
-Once you have completed this first step, fill out this form to register your readiness, and we will contact you.
+If you are interested in learning more about CAPAS, please begin by reading the CAPAS Handbook.
+Once you have completed this first step, fill out this form to register your interest, and we will contact you.